 There are a few different choices and they mostly come down to your preference and taste.

 If you like a thinner garlic bread then you can try using a ciabatta loaf or a smaller french baguette.
-Basically you need to find a loaf that looks good to you, because any bread that you use it going to still turn out insanely good.
+Basically, you need to find a loaf that looks good to you, because any bread that you use it going to still turn out insanely good.

-So glad you asked because yes.
-You can.
+So glad you asked because yes you can!

-Homemade garlic bread is so easy to make, you probably won’t have a ton of need to make it ahead of time but if you’re having a big party of a huge family dinner, it’s one less thing you have to worry about.
+Classic garlic bread is so easy to make, you probably won’t have a ton of need to make it ahead of time but if you’re having a big party of a huge family dinner, it’s one less thing you have to worry about.